aj-tap/musashi/README.md

 ## What Musashi Does:
 - Rapid Log Triage – Quickly process logs for threat detection
 - SIGMA Rule Matching – Identify malicious activity based on SIGMA queries
+- DL Anomaly Detection – Use deep learning with Autoencoders and Isolation Forest to find anomalies
 - IOC Extraction – Extract IPs, domains, file hashes, and other indicators
 - Log Slicing – Splits logs into SIGMA query results and extracted IOCs for easy analysis